benbenzi888/RFO_DeepDRR/README.md

 ![Pipeline](./pipeline.png)

 ## Synthetic dataset
 The sample synthetic dataset is available in [Dataset](./Dataset).
 The images and label are restored in paired .zip file and .csv file (e.g. full500.zip and full500.csv).
+Some examples are shown below:

 ![Example for display](./Dataset/00009.png) ![Example for display](./Dataset/00167.png) ![Example for display](./Dataset/00184.png)